zdsman/fsetgrp-api/README.md

 An error will be returned under the following conditions:
 1. The group does not exist
-2. The caller is not the owner of the group AND has no enabling assignements.
-A group owner can delete a group without any assignments.
-3. Group has active assignements and/or associated resources that require deleting first.
+2. Group has active assignements and/or associated resources that require deleting first.

 ```
 delete_group(GroupFri='string')